Substance Abuse Attorneys in Dallas

 - Property Division - A court will take note if a substance abuser has misused marital property to fund their addiction.
 In addition, a judge may use property as a replacement for alimony payments, if the situation is appropriate.

-Substance abuse can affect many aspects of a divorce – it is important to discuss your unique situation with our Rockwall attorneys so that we can appropriately consider the circumstances when advising you.
+Substance abuse can affect many aspects of a divorce – it is important to discuss your unique situation with our Dallas attorneys so that we can appropriately consider the circumstances when advising you.

 How Substance Abuse Relates to Domestic Violence & Child Abuse